Skip to content

 NDK apps are not constrained to only configuration and state management, as often happens with traditional north-bound interfaces.
 On the contrary, the NDK service exposes additional services that enable deep integration with the SR Linux system, such as listening to RIB/FIB updates or having direct access to the datapath.

-With the information outlined in the NDK Developers Guide, you will learn about NDK architecture and how to develop apps with this kit.
+Developers are welcomed to dig into the NDK Developers Guide to learn all about NDK architecture and how to develop apps with this kit.

-Please navigate to the Apps Catalog to browse our growing list of NDK apps that Nokia or 3rd parties wrote.
+Browse our Apps Catalog with a growing list of NDK apps that Nokia or 3rd parties published.

 1. This in practice covers all popular programming languages: Python, Go, C#, C, C++, Java, JS, etc.